-- 4. The Contractor shall report annually in writing, in accordance with these regulations, to the Secretary-General on the implementation and results of the Environmental Management and Monitoring Plan and the environmental monitoring programme referred to in paragraph 2, in accordance with Regulation 38, paragraph 2(g).
+4. The Contractor shall report annually in writing, in accordance with these regulations, to the Secretary-General on the implementation and results of the Environmental Management and Monitoring Plan and the environmental monitoring programme referred to in paragraph 2, in accordance with Regulation 38, paragraph 2(g).

+[4.bis.]
 The Secretary-General shall release publicly [environmental data and information in the required standardized format], [in an accessible format,] [in] real time or at monthly intervals, if possible consistent with best scientific practices, environmental data and information in the required standardized format, and in accordance with the applicable Standards, and taking into account the applicable Guidelines.
 Other monitoring data, [pertaining for example to monitored variations in geochemistry or fauna] shall be released annually in the form of a written report.
-The Secretary-General shall transmit annual reports to the Commission for its consideration pursuant to article 165 of the Convention and publish them pursuant to Regulation 38(3). - 5.
-In implementing paragraph 1, the Sponsoring State and Contractor shall consult, with any adjacent coastal State across whose limits of national jurisdiction lie with a view to avoiding infringement of their rights and legitimate interests, in accordance with Regulation 4.
+The Secretary-General shall transmit annual reports to the Commission for its consideration pursuant to article 165 of the Convention and publish them pursuant to Regulation 38(3).

+5. In implementing paragraph 1, the Sponsoring State and Contractor shall consult, with any adjacent coastal State across whose limits of national jurisdiction lie with a view to avoiding infringement of their rights and legitimate interests, in accordance with Regulation 4.

-- Following the intersessional working group's proposal to amend and streamline the regulations on the Environmental Impact Assessment Process, the Environmental Impact Assessment, and the Environmental Impact Statement (laid out in the following regulations), I propose to change the numbering of this regulation from "46 ter" to "46 bis". - One participant proposed the insertion of a new paragraph 2 which has been inserted as "Paragraph 2 Alt" while "Paragraph 2" entails all incoming proposals to this provision.
+• Following the intersessional working group's proposal to amend and streamline the regulations on the Environmental Impact Assessment Process, the Environmental Impact Assessment, and the Environmental Impact Statement (laid out in the following

+- regulations), I propose to change the numbering of this regulation from "46 ter" to "46 bis". - One participant proposed the insertion of a new paragraph 2 which has been inserted as "Paragraph 2 Alt" while "Paragraph 2" entails all incoming proposals to this provision.
 I invite for a discussion on which should be used going forward. - Two participants proposed insertions of new paragraph 3's relating to the Environmental Management and Monitoring Plan.
 I believe one of these proposals could be merged into the existing paragraph 3 provision while the other proposal for a new paragraph 3 has been inserted as "Paragraph 3 Alt.".
-I believe that it will be prudent to use the original "Paragraph 3" (with another proposal merged into it) as a basis for this provision going forward but invite for views on this. - Finally, I noted during the meeting that some participants stated that I was unnecessary to have monitoring programme for at least the first seven years of mining.
+I believe that it will be prudent to use the original "Paragraph 3" (with another proposal merged into it) as a basis for this provision going forward but invite for views on this. - Regarding para, 4, there seems to be two different objectives being discussed, one being the annual report and the other being public release of data.
+Therefore, I suggest splitting para 4 into two paras with a 4.bis. to make this clear distinction. - Finally, I noted during the meeting that some participants stated that I was unnecessary to have monitoring programme for at least the first seven years of mining.
 Following the meeting, one submission from a participant suggests changing it to a "five years" period.
 I invite for a discussion on this.

-Regulation [48] [46 ter] Environmental Management and Monitoring Plan
+Regulation [48] [46 ter]

+Environmental Management and Monitoring Plan